goharbor/harbor/tests/testcases/Group9-Content-trust/9-11-LDAP-user-push-signed-images.md

 # Environment:

 * This test requires that a Harbor instance is running and available.
-* Harbor is set to authenticate against an LDAP or AD server.(auth_mode is set to ldap_auth.)
-The user data is stored in an LDAP or AD server.
+* Harbor is configured with LDAP/AD authentication.
+Users are stored in an external LDAP or AD directory.
 * A Linux host with Docker CLI(Docker client) installed.

 # Test Steps: